gyrogami logo

 Categories: Commerce and business

-With ambivalence, I applied at a local artist co-op thing.
-If accepted I'd have to display thousands of dollars of easily stolen and highly desirable jewelry that anyone could handle.
-No locks, cabinets, or other physical security and only one person on duty.
-They offer no insurance or guarantees so it's 100% the artist's risk.
+With ambivalence, I applied at a local artist co-op.
+If accepted I'd have to display thousands of dollars of easily stolen and highly desirable jewelry that anyone could handle without locks, cabinets, or other physical security.
+They offer no insurance or guarantees so it's 100% the artist's risk and the lone worker wasn't going to stop any malfeasance.

-The jury forms accompanied my returned items though they were not meant for my eyes.
+The jury forms were not meant for the applicant's to see but they accidentally accompanied my returned items nonetheless.
 Surprise surprise!
-Each piece was rated from one to five by the seven jurors.
-They commented as well.
-Boy did they.
-The comments, however, were not about workmanship or quality.
+Each piece was rated from one to five by seven jurors.
+They commented as well - boy did they.
+Strangely, the comments were not about workmanship or quality, the two elements they said they valued most.

 One said a cuff bracelet was too large.
 Another asked how they were supposed to wear a chainmail ring and again, the sizing.
 Even the most clueless must realize jewelry can be sized.
 Another wondered how they were supposed to wear earrings...for real?
 One said they had never seen chains like mine.
-Congrats to me, I was rated ones and twos for all that.
+Congrats to me, I was rated ones and twos by them.

 At least one juror didn't read my application and based their misinformed judgments accordingly.

-Pricing was mentioned several times and how "inconsistent(?)" it was.
+Pricing was mentioned several times and how "inconsistent" it was.
 Whether for the store or among my own pieces, I'm unsure.
 Was a $10 stacker ring or a $300 chain link bracelet offensive?!
-I have a spreadsheet with hundreds of fields that tally frivolous expendables like sandpaper, distilled water, and soap to biggies like materials, labor, and depreciation.
+I have a spreadsheet with hundreds of fields that tally every expendable from sandpaper, distilled water, and soap to biggies like materials, labor, and depreciation.
 My prices are painstakingly precise.

-Their whimsical feelings - jealousy, protecting their own interests, I can only guess - and "my private Idaho" mentality were inappropriate.
+Their whimsical feelings - jealousy, protecting their own interests, I can only guess - and my private Idaho mentality were inappropriate.
 Jokers and wannabes, yes; professionals, certainly NOT.
-Don't penalize me because of a vendetta against chains or handmade precious metal jewelry.
-Others artists that are familiar with the store echoed my sentiments.
-One would never suspect it given how tidy and semi-upscale the store looks.
+Others artists familiar with the store echoed my sentiments.

 Their decision was forthcoming.
-It could have gone either way but I simplified it by withdrawing my application and canceling my membership fee.
-It's best to avoid amateurish establishments.
-Besides, their profit would have been bigger than mine after expenses!
-No amount of exposure or advertising is worth what MAC "offered."
+It could have gone either way but I simplified it by canceling my application.
+It's best to avoid amateur establishments like this.
+No amount of exposure or advertising is worth what they "offered."

 Posted by M: August 4, 2022